Introduction To Big Data In Gaming Industry

 - Points in the game where the user finds it hard to complete tasks vs points where the tasks are too easy, these needs tracked and changes need to be made accordingly by users.
 This is done by analyzing similarities between gaming data generated by multiple users.

-How Personalised Can A Video Game Be?
+How Personalized Can a Video Game Be?

 Based on all that we discussed above, I guess it is easy to understand just how much data gaming companies have on you, and your gaming style.
 Now imagine you are playing a single-player game, where online access required for a smoother experience.
 But how can your experience improve through big data?
 Well, say you play a stage in the game for an hour.
 And in that hour you generate a few Gbs of log files.
+Big data in gaming industry has its massive benefits.

 Now, these log files analyzed by an intelligent system decide whether the difficulty of the next stage needs to be set below the previous one’s, above it, or at the same level.
 Such in-game user-experience handling would have been impossible without the use of big data.
 By leveraging such options, games no more ask you to select settings before you begin a game.
 Rather, based on your experience while playing a game, changes in settings applied automatically.
 This sort of real-time monitoring of player-data has risen with the rise of game-streaming and games which load a part of their data using the internet.